Gemini4code/alx-low_level_programming/0x00-hello_world/README.md

 * Tested on **Ubuntu 20.04**

 ## Files
-* All the following fies are scripts:
+* All the following files are scripts:

 | Filename | Description |
 | -------- | ----------- |